A4R7bluep/MyWebsite/README.md

 # My Website

-This is the code for my website at http://rossgibson.xyz. <br>
+This is the past code for my website.
-It shows some of my programming projects.
+It showed some of my programming projects.

 ## Credits
 Open source icons by [Feather Icons](https://feathericons.com)